The Common Sense Framework for Organizations and Teams

 Two Principles for Orientation

-Principle 1 – Clarify Purpose: Ensure that everyone understands who the organization or team is serving, why and to what end, so that people are able to focus and unite their efforts on achieving that purpose.
+Principle 1 – Clarify Purpose: Ensure that everyone understands who the organization or team is serving, why and to what end, so that everyone is able to focus and unite their efforts on achieving that purpose.

-Principle 2 – Develop Strategy: Develop a strategy to guide value creation, so that people share a common direction, and strategy is adapted as necessary to achieve the purpose.
+Principle 2 – Develop Strategy: Develop a strategy to guide value creation, so that everyone shares a common direction, and strategy is adapted as necessary to achieve the purpose.

 Three Principles for Navigation